GEMINI-multimorbidity/partialLDSC/README.md

 from GWAS summary statistics, and compare them to their unadjusted counterparts, to quantify the contribution of a given confounder in explaining genetic similarity between conditions.
-The partial genetic correlations between two conditions correspond to theit genetic correlation, holding the genetic effects of a potential confounder constant.
-Differences between unadjusted and partial estimates are not necessarily due to a causal effect of the potential confounder on both conditions and further (causal inferences) analyses might be needed to better describe the relationship between the conditions and the potential confounder.
+The partial genetic correlations between two conditions correspond to their genetic correlation, holding the genetic effects of a potential confounder constant.
+Differences between unadjusted and partial estimates are not necessarily due to a causal effect of the potential confounder on both conditions and further (causal inference) analyses might be needed to better describe the relationship between the conditions and the potential confounder.
 It relies on cross-trait LD-score regression (LDSC), as first described